 After that, the meeting is going to be closed.
 In case your creditor has more queries about your inability to pay them, the trustee continues more hearing at the meeting.
 The trustee may also want more information and papers from and you have to provide and submit those information.

-What Happens After Meeting With Creditors?
+Issues After Meeting With Creditors

 A meeting can be concluded when the creditors are agreed not to proceed for the hearing.
 It is a decision of the creditors who may continue or close the meeting after one hearing.
 Additionally, the bankruptcy trustee is also pleased to end this process as you have provided all related information and documents.
 But it does not mean that you are going to be discharged from the bankruptcy case.